Our Schools

 Kampong Phluk (Floating Village) School

-We believe that by offering assistance to family units rather than individual children we can provide a more sustainable way out of poverty.
+From PCEF, we believe that by offering assistance to family units rather than individual children we can provide a more sustainable way out of poverty.

 Although we succeeded in raising enough funds to build a school, we still require donations to complete the project.